-We have now supported a numbers of Big Issue vendors in our vendor development programme, each of whom sells the Big Issue magazine in our London office one day a week and completes a personalised training programme to enhance their employment prospects.
+We have now supported a number of Big Issue vendors via the vendor development programme, each of whom sells the Big Issue magazine in our London office one day a week and completes a personalised training programme to enhance their employment prospects.

 We have further developed our relationship with the Big Issue Foundation by embedding vendor shadowing into our trainee programme.
 This enables colleagues to participate in team-building whilst learning how vendors run their own micro-businesses.

 One of the trainees recently commented after an afternoon of shadowing a vendor: “I found it eye opening and heartening, it’s definitely given me something to think about.”

 We coordinate a number of mentoring schemes across our international network.
 These range from reading with young children to advising students with the university application process.
 We have participated in reading schemes with Moreland Primary School in London for over a decade and more recently with Kingfisher Primary School in Bristol.
 We provide younger children with an opportunity to experience the joy of reading and improve their skills, particularly where English is not their first language.

 Secondary school, college and university mentoring schemes focus on providing career advice and guidance to older students thinking about further education or their choice of career.

 Our Bristol office works with Envision and supports Redland Green School on the annual city-wide Community Apprentice programme under which Simmons & Simmons volunteers support 20 local students from disadvantaged backgrounds who develop community-focused projects over ten months before being assessed by the Mayor of Bristol.

 - Young Talent Programme